Traveling to Washington

 On buses, trains, cars, trucks, airplanes, and on foot, people traveled from every state.
 For many, the journey to Washington was as memorable as the day’s events.
 The organizers had hoped for a diverse crowd and saw their hopes fulfilled.
 An estimated 250,000 people—united across race, class, and ideological lines, and representing organizations, unions, churches or simply themselves—poured into Washington and onto the grounds of the Lincoln Memorial.

 On the steps of the memorial, A. Philip Randolph opened the program and served as the day’s moderator.
-The program began with an invocation and included music, a tribute to the “Negro Women fighter,” and speeches from six civil rights groups and four supporting organizations.
+The program began with an invocation and included music, a tribute to the “Negro Women Fighters for Freedom,” and speeches from six civil rights groups and four supporting organizations.

 The Whole World Was Watching

 Reporters from around the nation converged on Washington to cover the day’s events.
 The three national television networks interrupted their daily programming to broadcast the speeches, and a Telstar satellite beamed the coverage around the world.
 Recording companies quickly packaged the major addresses and distributed them to an eager audience.
 Long after the crowds returned home, the speeches of the day were heard again and again.

 At the conclusion of the day's events, President Kennedy invited the march leaders to come to the White House.
 The group posed for photographs and briefly discussed the chances of passing the pending civil rights bill.
 Several pushed the president on the need to strengthen the bill in areas of employment and education.
 He was cordial and noncommittal.
 In the weeks that followed, Kennedy’s legislation stalled in Congress, and most observers believed it was destined to be defeated.